Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 High level only (your payroll and adviser should confirm specifics):

-Translation: do not rely on one flat tax rate assumption for the whole payout.
+Translation: don't rely on one flat tax rate assumption for the whole payout.

 If you want to map cash flow after tax, use the Income Tax Calculator and compare to your normal income using the Pay Calculator.
 It gives you a much better runway estimate for how long your payout might last.

-What you are entitled to, and what you are not
+What you're entitled to, and what you're not

 Usually entitled to (if eligible):